 Since 2016, the Appearance Commission has offered Matching Grant money for Public Beautification Projects in Polk County.
-At present the maximum matching grant amount is $1,000 per approved project.
+The typical grant range is $1,000 - $2,500.

 We encourage community and civic leaders throughout the county to continue the traditions of tasteful landscaping, building design and creative beautification that have always made Polk County a special place to live and visit.